ibm-cloud-docs/account/cc-faqs.md

 {: #GHG-measure}
 {: faq}

-{{site.data.keyword.cloud_notm}} plays a critical role in for achieving IBM’s energy conservation, renewable electricity procurement, and GHG emissions reduction targets. {{site.data.keyword.Bluemix_notm}} is improving the estimation approach by introducing the carbon calculator, which gives you a detailed view of your cloud electricity consumption and associated GHG emissions.
+{{site.data.keyword.cloud_notm}} plays a critical role in for achieving IBM’s energy conservation, renewable electricity procurement, and GHG emissions reduction targets. {{site.data.keyword.cloud_notm}} is improving the estimation approach by introducing the carbon calculator, which gives you a detailed view of your cloud electricity consumption and associated GHG emissions.
 For more information, see [{{site.data.keyword.cloud_notm}} carbon calculator methodology](/docs/account?topic=account-what-is-cloud-calc#carbon-methodology).

 ## What methodology does {{site.data.keyword.cloud_notm}} carbon calculator use?
 {: #methodology-use}